How to Retire in Canada

 Once you get a commitment from a designated organization:

-• Each candidate that applies must own 10% or more of the voting rights onto all shares of the corporation.
+• Each candidate that applies must own 10% or more of the voting rights onto all corporation shares.

-• Together with the designated organization, as the owner or owners, you must hold more than half of the voting rights on all business shares.
+• With the designated organization, you must hold more than half of the voting rights on all business shares as the owner or owners.

 When you obtain permanent residency: